Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Annotation Guidelines for the Human-in-the-Loop Evaluation

 \section{Annotation Guidelines for the Human-in-the-Loop Evaluation}

 \paragraph{Early Detection of Misleading COVID-19 Treatments.} Given a list of trending claims (e.g., COVID-19 treatments), annotators are required to determine \textbf{(1)} if the extraction is a treatment \textbf{(2)} if the treatment is unapproved and \textbf{(3)} the earliest publication date of a news article they can find that debunks the treatment as effective.
 Annotators query the Google News engine with a query in the form of \textit{``[treatment] cures COVID-19''} and sort by date to find the earliest published news article starting from 2020/04/01 that debunks the treatment as effective against COVID-19.
 Treatments are only considered to be unapproved if the annotators can identify a reputable news source as a reference.
 Table~\ref{tab:guidelines_early_detection} shows the annotation questions and guidelines as they appeared to annotators during the human-in-the-loop evaluation for this task.
+Note that March 1st, 2020 was used as the starting date for the article search because it was the earliest date for which we had tweet data.

 \paragraph{Identifying COVID-19 Policy Violation Tweets.} Given a tweet with \textsc{SUPPORTING} stance towards the claim that ``\textit{treatment is effective in treating COVID-19}'', annotators assign a score based on a five-point Likert scale, with 5 corresponding to a clear violation of the policy and 1 representing a clear non-violation.
 Table~\ref{tab:likert_descriptions} shows the Likert score descriptions and Table~\ref{tab:guidelines_policy_violation} shows the annotation questions and guidelines as they appeared to annotators during the human-in-the-loop evaluation for this task.